chwilliamson/Vizregress/readme.md

 QA will create/update set of accepted images which will be compared against in future tests.
 This should allow us to spot subtle changes and act accordinally.

+#TODO

+##Resource Fallback rules
+Decided how to fallback when a resource isn't found.

+e.g. FireFox.en-GB.png may not eists so lets try FireFox.png.